 A SoW can be broken down into categories.
 There are three main types, which can be basically defined as follows.

 - Design/Detail: When you’re writing this SoW what you’re doing is conveying to the supplier how you want the work done.
 What are the buyer requirements that will control the supplier’s process?
+You can use a requirements gathering template to make sure you gather them all.
 These requirements can run the gamut from quality, to measurement of materials.
 In this SoW it’s the buyer who is being held responsible for the performance as they are the one who is directing its course.

 - Level of Effort/Time and Materials/Unit Rate: This is an almost universal version and it can apply to most projects.
 What it defines is hourly service as well as those materials required to perform the tasks.
 It tends to find use in short-term contracts.

 - Performance-Based: This is the preferred SoW of project managers as it focuses on the purpose of the project, the resources and the quality level expected of the deliverables.
 It does not, however, explain how the work is supposed to get done.
 This allows a great deal of autonomy on how to get to an outcome without requiring a specific process.

 When you’re writing a statement of work, it can help to use a template because of all the various aspects of the project that it must capture.
 Most templates will include things such as a glossary of terms defining what you’re referencing in the SoW.
 There will be a place for you to write the statement of purpose, as well as administration information.

 There’s a lot of information to describe in the SoW.
 You can create this on your own if you want, but any measure to make sure nothing is left out will prove helpful.
 You only have one chance to create this document, and you want it done right.